Epoch has some really unique designs going into the fit of the glove.

 In the padding is carbon-fiber material, concentrated around the thumb area for added protection, which is really unique for any glove on the market.

-I will say that the Epoch Integras, while they do have sufficient thumb protection in my opinion, do not have the best.
-If you’re coming off a thumb injury or thumb protection is your #1 priority in choosing a glove, I’d recommend something like the STX Shields 500s.
+If you’re coming off a thumb injury or thumb protection is a priority in choosing a glove (and it should be), I’d recommend something like the STX Shields 500s which has a more stabilized and protected thumb.

 Epoch Integra: Design